aniuska/DataScience/Python/spark-NLP/readme.md

 - Custom function (usually aggregation or summation) to iterate the values for a given key.
 - Output is the final list of (key,  value) tuples

+## How it works - TF-IDF
+The TF-IDF score permits to identify words in a collection of documents that help to determine the subject of each document in the collection.
+A word with high TF.IDF in a document *d* means that it appears in few documents, but it appears many times in *d*.
+TF.IDF calculate the overall importance of words, transforming text documents on a weighted terms vector.

 ## How it works - Code explained